McGinleyT/CPS490-Auction/README.md

 # CPS490-Auction
-Auction app for UDayton Capstone 490 - Wyatt Bier, Erich Jaster, Thomas McGinley Trello Board - [Link](https://trello.com/invite/b/68cabc69a8381973073a0192/ATTI525aeaf989044b218676779a4d1f59b29800A9B2/cps-490-auction)
+Auction app for UD Capstone 490 - Wyatt Bier, Erich Jaster, Thomas McGinley Trello Board - [Link](https://trello.com/invite/b/68cabc69a8381973073a0192/ATTI525aeaf989044b218676779a4d1f59b29800A9B2/cps-490-auction)

 # 1. Introduction
    * Purpose
       * This document defines the initial ideas for a basic auction web application.
-The system's purpose is to let authenticated users to list items for auction, browse all active auctions, open an auction to see its details with a real-time countdown, and bid using tokens with a live bid history.
+The system's purpose is to let authenticated users list items for auction, browse all active auctions, open an auction to see its details with a real-time countdown, and bid using tokens with a live bid history.
    * Scope
       * User-level functionality captured as use cases and use case descriptions for each required feature.
       * One communication diagram per use case.
-      * activity diagrams capturing behavior across or within use cases.
+      * Activity diagrams capturing behavior across or within use cases.
    * Definitions & Acronyms
-      * Active Action - An auction that has started and has not yet reached its end time.
+      * Active Auction - An auction that has started and has not yet reached its end time.
       * Token - The in-app bidding currency used to place bids.
       * Bid History – Chronological record of accepted bids for a given auction, shown to users in near real time.
       * Real-time – Server-to-client updates during an auction.